 For geographers we can offer insight into mapping techniques, vegetation surveys and topics of contemporary relevance such as climate change and food miles.

 There are any number of real and hypothetical problems on our site awaiting the input of talented and creative design and technology students and we can also offer a range of practical workshops structured around food growing activities.

-If you are interested in any of the above ideas or you can think of a different way for your students to engage with our garden space, please contact us on email@example.com or call 07427 685714.
+If you are interested in any of the above ideas or would like to explore other ways your students can engage with our garden space, please contact us on email@example.com